top of page

 • Greater use of digital and automated systems to improve transparency

 The overall intent is to encourage voluntary compliance while reducing litigation and stress for taxpayers.
+The budget's taxation framework also had significant implications for salaried Indians — explored in our earlier piece on predicted income tax slab changes for Budget 2026.

 Better GST and Customs Experience